sclorg/s2i-python-container/README.md

         *   **assemble**

-            Is used to install the sources into location from where the application will be run and prepare the application for deployment (eg. installing dependencies, etc.)
+            Used to install the sources into the location where the application will be run and prepare the application for deployment (eg. installing dependencies, etc.)

         *   **run**

-            This script is responsible for running the application, by using the application web server.
+            This script is responsible for running the application by using the application web server.

         *   **usage***